OpenAI, Microsoft hit with new US consumer privacy class action

 The lawsuit, brought by personal-injury law giant Morgan & Morgan, is largely identical to a complaint filed by the public-interest focused Clarkson Law Firm against OpenAI and Microsoft in June, with dozens of pages repeated verbatim from the earlier case.

+Clarkson Law Firm managing partner Ryan Clarkson said in a statement on Wednesday that he welcomes the chance to work with Morgan & Morgan to "hold BigAI accountable for their mass theft of personal information and violations of privacy, property, and consumer rights."

-Representatives for the firms, OpenAI and Microsoft did not immediately respond to requests for comment on the new lawsuit on Wednesday.
+Representatives for Morgan & Morgan, OpenAI and Microsoft did not immediately respond to requests for comment on the new lawsuit on Wednesday.
 The companies have not yet responded in court to the lawsuit from June.

 In addition to the privacy cases, tech companies including Microsoft, OpenAI, Google and Stability AI have been hit with recent lawsuits over the "scraping" of copyrighted materials and personal data from across the internet to train their generative AI systems.